s0569252/Portofolio/README.md

 # Imdi Melvana Mauladendra – Portfolio

 Hi!
 I’m currently a Master's student in **Environmental Business Informatics** at HTW Berlin.
-I have a Bachelor's degree in **Business Informatics**, and I’m passionate about using IT to solve business and environmental problems.
+I have a Bachelor's degree in **Business Informatics** and I’m passionate about using IT to solve business and environmental problems.

 ## 🔧 Skills
 - Programming: Python, Java, JavaScript